Yiru-Jiao/GSSM/readme.md

+# Proposal and validation of traffic interaction safety evaluation without manual labelling
-# Trajectory reconstruction of crashes, near-crashes, and baselines from SHRP2 NDS data
+## Trajectory reconstruction and conflicting target identification of (near-)crashes in SHRP2 NDS

 The data were collected in the US between 2012 and 2013, covering 1,836 crashes, 6,881 manually annotated near-crashes, and 32,581 safe driving baselines.
 I believe this is valuable for not only my research, but also for you and your PhDs.
 An overview of SHRP2 is available at https://www.transportationops.org/Bigdata/NDS